Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 code anywhere that whitespace would be ignored, so in particular comments cannot be placed in the middle of an identifier or inside a string.

+Finally, an additional type of line comment is allowed.
+If a line begins with `#!` then that entire line will be ignored by the parser.
+This allows Unix-style shebang lines at the start of the file.